Many divorcing couples argue intensely and say regrettable things. One or both spouses may threaten the unthinkable: to take the kids.

 - procedures for resolving disputes between the parties with respect to child-raising decisions and duties;

-- and the periods of time during which each party will have the child reside or visit with him, including holidays and vacations.
+- and the periods of time during which each party will have the child reside or visit with him.
+This includes holidays and vacations.

 It is important to note that, contrary to popular belief, there is no “preferred parent” by the Massachusetts Probate and Family Courts.
-Absent any misconduct, the rights of the parents are held equal by the courts.
-A parent is not automatically preferred to receive custody of the children because of his or her gender; in fact, the Massachusetts courts have long done away with the common law presumption that a father was entitled to the care and custody of his children in the event of a divorce.
+The courts hold the rights of the parents equal, absent any misconduct.
+The courts do not automatically prefer a parent to receive custody of the children based on gender; in fact, Massachusetts courts have long abolished the common law presumption that a father was entitled to the care and custody of his children in the event of a divorce.
 (Under English common law, that was the case.
-Massachusetts, however, has rebutted this idea as early as 1890.
+Massachusetts, however, has rebutted this idea as early as 1890.)
 Likewise, mothers are not presumed to become the primary caregiver of a child simply by way of being mothers.

-So, if neither sole custody nor shared custody is preferred, then how does the court decide?
+So, how does the court decide if neither sole custody nor shared custody is preferred?
 In order to resolve issues of custody, the court will determine what is in the best interests of the child.
 The court does not look at the interests of the parents, the “rights” of the parents, the preferences of the parents, or even the relative morality or lifestyles of the parents—unless it affects the welfare and best interests of the child.
 In determining what is in the best interests of the child, the court considers many factors.
 Some examples:

 - Has one parent acted as the primary caregiver to the child in the past?